Execute an Outbound Service from Custom Business Object Logic

 - Step 5

-Create a Communication Arrangement to link the scenario with the communication system.
+Create a Communication Arrangement for the scenario you created, using the designated Communication System.

 -